 Visit our programme catalogue for full details of the structure and unit content for our MA in English Literature.

-An upper second-class honours degree with a final average of 65 per cent or above (or international equivalent) in English literature or a related subject.
+An upper second-class honours degree with a final average of 65 per cent or above (or international equivalent) in English literature or a related subject, and 65 or above in any dissertation component.
 Non-traditional qualifications/routes may also be considered.